akshajkumar8/ai-document-qa/README.md

 ### `The uploaded file could not be read as a valid PDF`

 The uploaded file is not a valid PDF or is corrupted.

-## Notes

-This project is intentionally simple and meant to be easy to understand.
-It is a good starting point for adding authentication, user accounts, OCR, more document types, or a managed vector database.